pedrohenriquedos/RETROBLOX/README.md

-welcome to RETROBLOX an open-source revival, requirements to be able to use: know html, css, php, and sql.
+welcome to RETROBLOX an open-source revival, requirements to be able to use: know html, css, php, and sql and You NEED to Make The Sql Database Again.
 GoodLuck - Pedro(EnoughPlenty)